← BACK TO HOME

 1. Measurement + Preliminary Score

 Your power ball toss is measured in inches from the release point to where the ball first contacts the ground.
-A preliminary score is generated with the linear equation y = mx + b, where x is your throw distance (inches), b is 0, and m is set so the max estimated throw for your age range and gender maps to 100 points.
+A preliminary score is generated with the linear equation y = mx + b, where x is your throw distance (inches), and m is set so the max estimated throw for your age range and gender maps to 100 points.
 The minimum is 0 inches.
-Example: For a male ages 20–29, the estimated max is 660 inches, so m = 100 / 660 = 0.152.
+For male ages 30-39, the estimated max is 592 inches, so m = 0.169 and b = 0.

 y = mx + b Chart (Example)